-A highlight-reel history of culture’s favorite ancient animals—using the latest scientific discoveries to tell the epic of the dinosaurs, in brief—from the small first species that survived mass extinction during the Triassic Period, to the massive monsters of the Jurassic Period, to the fiery asteroid that ended their reign
+A highlight-reel history of pop culture’s favorite ancient animals—using the latest scientific discoveries to tell the epic of the dinosaurs, in brief—from the small first species that survived mass extinction during the Triassic Period, to the massive monsters of the Jurassic Period, to the fiery asteroid that ended their reign

 Using countless recent fossil discoveries, fresh understandings of genetics and evolution, and over fifty illustrations and maps, author Riley Black reveals the startling relationships dinosaurs shared with each other, the land they lived on, other animal species, and the earth as a whole.